cloudant-labs/spark-cloudant/README.md

 Spark Cloudant connector creates a discretized stream in Spark (Spark input DStream) out of Cloudant data sources.
 [CloudantReceiver.scala](cloudant-spark-sql/src/main/scala/com/cloudant/spark/CloudantReceiver.scala) is a custom Receiver that converts `_changes` feed from a Cloudant database to DStream in Spark.
 This allows all sorts of processing on this streamed data including [using DataFrames and SQL operations on it](examples/scala/src/main/scala/mytest/spark/CloudantStreaming.scala).

+**NOTE:** Since CloudantReceiver for Spark Streaming is based on `_changes` API, there are some limitations that application developers should be aware of.
+Firstly, results returned from `_changes` are partially ordered, and may not be presented in order in which documents were updated.
+Secondly, in case of shards' unavailability, you may see duplicates, changes that have been seen already.
+Thus, it is up to applications using Spark Streaming with CloudantReceiver to keep track of _changes they have processed and detect duplicates.

 <div id='Binary-download'/>
 ### Binary download: